sdispater/pendulum/docs/_docs/introduction.rst

 Pendulum is a Python package to ease datetimes manipulation.

-It is heavily inspired by `Carbon <http://carbon.nesbot.com>`_ for PHP.

-The ``Pendulum`` class is a drop-in replacement for the native ``datetime`` class (it is inherited from it).
+It provides classes that are drop-in replacements for the native ones (they inherit from them).

-Special care has been taken to ensure timezones are handled correctly, and where appropriate are based on the underlying ``tzinfo`` implementation.
+Special care has been taken to ensure timezones are handled correctly, and are based on the underlying ``tzinfo`` implementation.
-For example all comparisons are done in UTC or in the timezone of the datetime being used.
+For example all comparisons are done in ``UTC`` or in the timezone of the datetime being used.

 .. code-block:: python